 For SCC processes made without moisture probes or meters and automatic mixing water adjustment systems, the aggregate surface moisture content shall be determined at least once a day prior to making the first SCC batch and then once every four hours of elapsed time after the first test, while SCC is being produced.
-Moisture tests shall be performed in accordance with ASTM C70, "Standard Test Method for Surface Moisture in Fine
+Moisture tests shall be performed in accordance with

 Since SCC concrete is very moisture sensitive, precise control of the water content is essential.
-Verifying aggregate surface moisture will allow for necessary adjustments in mix water as the moisture content of the aggregates changes throughout the day.
+Verifying aggregate surface moisture will allow for necessary adiustments in mix water as the moisture content of the aggregates changes throughout the day.
 Slump Flow and VSI testing will only confirm whether a SCC mixture is within spec and become necessary for this confirmation if moisture tests are not performed on a regular basis (every 3 batches).